andrrrei/DSIN/README.md

 Some words about files in this repository:
-1. bases_sync.py - scrips which allows to compare two databases and identify discrepancies.
+1. bases_diff.py - scrips which allows to compare two databases and identify discrepancies.
-2. course_heads.py - script to generate sheets which should be sent to course heads to clarify students` status.
+2. course_heads.py - script to generate sheets which should be sent to course heads to clarify student`s status.
 3. enabling.py, re_enabling.py, extending.py - scripts to generate docs.
 4. drive2drive.py - sctipt to transfer some files from ouк Google Drive to Yandex Drive which belongs to MSU Trade Union Committee.
 5. stat_base.py - script to build and update base with students` statuses.